tomdess/docker-haproxy-certbot/README.md

 ### Run with docker-compose:

-Use the docker-compose.yml file in directory run
+Use the docker-compose.yml file in `run` directory

 ```
 docker-compose up -d